braceio/tags/README.md

     </html>

-The navigation partial knows what page is being generated, and can adjust its content appropriately with the "is" tag.
+The navigation partial knows what page is being generated, and can adjust its content appropriately with the `is` tag.
 You can use this to highlight the current page in the nav menu.

 nav.html: